 The 3D printing revolution has shifted paradigms left and right, from food to fashion to sustainability.
 The technology’s functions have already been reinvented countless times, but when printing big objects, a 3D printer could only print objects up to a certain size before it needed to segment the object into parts.
 Until now.

 A group of creators at the Institute for Advanced Architecture of Catalonia (IAAC) have adapted modern robotics to the 3D printing industry to create the Minibuilders, a group of three separate robots that work together to produce additive 3D printing on a large scale.

 The Minibuilders are a three-stage system.
-The first stage is the Foundation Robot, which uses tracks and a line-following sensor to build the — you guessed it –foundation of the structure.
-Its 3D-printing nozzle can slowly ascend to allow for the increasing height of the foundation.
+The first stage is the Foundation Robot, which uses tracks and a line-following sensor to build the foundation of the structure.
+Its 3D printing nozzle can slowly ascend to allow for the increasing height of the foundation.

 The project was developed by IAAC students Shihui Jin, Stuart Maggs, Dori Sadan and Cristina Nan, who were advised by IAAC faculty Saša Jokić and Petr Novikov.
 To see the robots in action, check out the Minibuilders site.